ts-31/hire-hub/docs/auth.md

 - They can log in using **Sign in with Google** (Firebase handles authentication).
 - On successful login, Firebase returns an **ID token**.
 - The token is sent to backend (`/check-user`) for verification.
-- Upon successful verification, a session cookie is set in the response (valid for 14 days).
+- Upon successful verification, a **session cookie** is set in the response (valid for 14 days).
-- Client stores user profile in localStorage as "hh_user" for displaying user info (e.g., name, role).
+- Client stores user profile in localStorage as `hh_user` for displaying user info (e.g., name, role).

 ### 2. Dual-Mode `/check-user` Endpoint
 The `/check-user` route handles **both login and registration** depending on the request body.
 It requires `Authorization: Bearer <id_token>`.